COVID-19: Learning to Live with It

 What You Need to Know Before You Come In

 Your health and safety will always be our No. 1 priority.
-But you’ll find we’re doing things a little differently in this new phase of the pandemic.
+But you’ll find we’re doing things a little differently now.
 From visiting loved ones to wearing masks to getting COVID testing, we have the information you need.

 What does this mean?
-You’ll no longer be screened for COVID symptoms when you come to a Cleveland Clinic location.
+We will no longer screen you for COVID symptoms when you come to a Cleveland Clinic location.
 And we’ll no longer have set visiting hours or limit the number of visitors a patient can have — except in some ICU settings.

 What do I need to know?
 You will still need to wear a mask when you’re at any Cleveland Clinic facility.
 If you’re sick, we ask that you don’t come to visit patients.
-And if you’ve tested positive for COVID-19 or have been exposed to someone who tested positive, you’ll need to wait at least 10 days before visiting a patient in a Cleveland Clinic facility.
+And if you’ve tested positive for COVID-19 or have been exposed to someone who tested positive, you’ll need to wait at least 10 days before visiting anyone.